-Looking for a stress free and easier guide on how to change baby’s diaper?
+Looking for a stress free and easier guide on how to change your baby’s diaper?
 I hear ya mama!
-That’s why I’m sharing with you this step by step guide on how to change baby’s diaper.
-Because diaper changing can definitely be a stressful and eventful time.
-Your baby either pees all over you or poops while you’re changing his/her diapers.
+That’s why I’m sharing with you this step-by-step guide on how to change your newborn baby’s diaper.
+Because diaper changing can definitely be a stressful and eventful time for a new parent.
+Your baby either pees all over you or poops while you’re changing his/her diaper.
 I have to admit, I experienced both of them and many parents do too!

 It is funny when you think about it but the less it can happen the better!
 I have also learned a few tips and tricks on how to change baby’s diaper and I’m so happy to share them with you.
 With three kids under my belt, I had to learn and make diaper changing as easy and stress free as possible.

 Okay mama!
 Ready to rock at diaper changing?
 Let’s go!

 Before the guide on how to change your baby’s diaper, you first need these baby tips and tricks:

 How to hold a baby while changing a diaper?

 To correctly and safely change your baby’s diaper, you need to first lay your baby on his back and on a flat surface.
 Then, hold baby’s legs by the ankles with one hand and gently lift him up.
 Get this baby changing table pad to make it easier for you!